letu-rebel/hi-pat/README.md

 ## :books: How to Use

 1. **Click**: Choose a summary that catches your fancy.
-2. **Read**: Engage with the wisdom of the chapel, without the hard pew.
+2. **Read**: Engage with the wisdom of the chapel, without the creaky chairs.
 3. **Pretend**: You were there, absorbing every word.
 We won't tell.

 ## :warning: Disclaimer